Suzuki method: Bass

 Currently there are five printed volumes in the double bass series, with the first three volumes also available on recordings.
 Nine volumes are planned and being compiled and edited by Dr. S Daniel Swaim (SAA, Chair), Virginia Dixon (SAA), Michael Fanelli (SAA), Domenick Fiore (SAA), and Eugene Rebeck (SAA).
-Volume 1 and 2 contain arrangements of the traditional Suzuki violin pieces mixed in with some new arrangements of other pieces.
+The first two volumes contain arrangements of the traditional Suzuki violin pieces mixed in with some new arrangements of other pieces.
 Volume 3 contains some new transcriptions of jazz, Gaelic, and folk songs; plus works by Handel, Gossec, Beethoven, Bach, Webster, Saint-Saëns, and Dvořák.
 Famous pieces include: "The Elephant" from Carnival of the Animals by Saint-Saëns, Ode to Joy by Beethoven, and "Largo" from the New World Symphony by Dvořák.

 Flute

-The flute repertoire is compiled and edited by Toshio Takahashi.
-In fourteen volumes, beginning with Mary Had a Little Lamb and ending in the Flute Concerto by Otaka.
+The flute repertoire was compiled and edited by Toshio Takahashi in fourteen volumes.
+It begins with Mary Had a Little Lamb and ends in the Flute Concerto by Otaka.
 Also included are concerti by Mozart, Cimarosa, Ibert and Quantz.
 Students also study music by Bach, Handel, Blavet, Fauré and other major composers.

 Recorder

 There are eight volumes of recorder repertoire for both soprano and alto recorder.
-The recorder repertoire shares some early repertoire with other instruments, such as "Twinkle Twinkle Little Star", several Bach Minuets, etc. Later books delve into more complex Renaissance and Baroque music, including instruction in intense Baroque ornamentation along with 17th-century Dutch and Italian articulation techniques.
+The recorder repertoire shares some early repertoire with other instruments, such as "Twinkle Twinkle Little Star" and several Bach Minuets.
+Later books delve into more complex Renaissance and Baroque music, including instruction in intense Baroque ornamentation along with 17th-century Dutch and Italian articulation techniques.